Gpixel GMAX3265 Image Sensor Processing

 In most cases there is no need in realtime image processing for such applications, though the question about the performance is the key issue, especially for that GMAX3265 image sensor.
 We do need to get it as high as possible.
 If we consider for comparison, how Fastvideo SDK on good GPU can process frames from 48 MPix CMOSIS camera, we can get rough understanding about expected performance and utilized image processing pipeline.

-You can get trial version of Fastvideo SDK to check image quality and performance for your sample images to evaluate processing time for your image processing pipeline.
+User can get trial version of Fastvideo SDK to check image quality and performance for sample images to evaluate processing time for a chosen image processing pipeline.

 To create end-user software for cameras with high performance Gpixel image sensors, one could have a look at gpu-camera-sample project on Github.
 User can download source codes and add camera controls to build high performance application with GPU image processing.
 One can also download binaries to work with a particular camera or with raw images in PGM format from SSD.
 That software is based on Fastvideo SDK and it could work with all NVIDIA GPUs, including Jetson.

 We've done some tests with the software gpu-camera-sample for raw frames from Gpixel GMAX 3265 image sensor.
 The pipeline included data acquisition, dark frame, FFC, linearization, BPC, white balance, HQLI debayer, gamma sRGB, 16/8-bit transform, JPEG encoding (subsampling 4:2:0, jpg quality 90), viewport texture copy, monitor output at 30 fps.
 We've got total processing time on GeForce RTX 2080TI around 15 ms per frame which is more than 4 GPix/s.
 The same pipeline for 12-bit raw image could give us 21 ms processing time.
 These are preliminary results and we are working on optimization at the moment.